-11 The Academy will operate a waiting list until 31 December each year for all unsuccessful applicants for each year group in which the Academy provides education.
+13 The Academy will operate a waiting list until 31 December each year for all unsuccessful applicants for each year group in which the Academy provides education.
 Children's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above.

-12 Where places become vacant they will be allocated to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
+14 When places become vacant the Trust will allocate the places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
 The waiting list will be reordered in accordance with the oversubscription criteria every time there is a new applicant or someone leaves the waiting list.